piltom/epd-emu/README.md

 # The display and data load alignment

-While testing out modifications of the sample code, I ran into problems when the X px coordinates of an image load do not align with 4 bytes.
+While testing out modifications of the [Waveshare sample code](https://github.com/waveshare/IT8951-ePaper/tree/master/Raspberry/), I ran into problems when the X px coordinates of an image load do not align with 4 bytes.

 The controller seems to be rounding the coordinatesu up to the nearest 4 byte alignment.